What is an R-Value?

 To get a decent R-Value: R-Values in the range of 6-8 are decent, respectable R-Values that are leagues above non-insulated (R = 0) or wood (R = 2) doors.
 Don’t forget, the garage doors are only 1 small part of your total garage surface area that is exposed to the elements and there is also a barrier, most certainly insulated, between your garage and your living area.
 2-layer doors from CHI and 1-3/8″ thick, 3-layer, polystyrene-insulated doors from most manufacturers will put you in this range.

-If paying an extra $100-$200 to take it up to the top doesn’t bother you: go for an R-Value in the range of 16-18.4 or even 19.4, using a 2″ thick polyurethane insulated door.
-This will give you an insulation value higher than 99.5% of all garage doors out there, superior strength, and ultimate piece of mind for situations where warmth and comfort are critical.
+If you find the price difference between the previously listed level and the top-of-range door to not be too significant: go for an R-Value in the range of 16-18.4 or even 19.4, using a 2″ thick polyurethane insulated door.
+This will give you an insulation value higher than 99.5% of all garage doors out there, superior strength, and ultimate peace of mind for situations where warmth and comfort are critical.
 The up-charge does depend on the type of door, the size of the door, and other factors.